suljov/ReconRunner/README.md

 ## **TODO**
 - fix so the subs type get a clean output file instaed of messy json
 - fix so wildcard can be used to place the word FUZZ for ffuf to make it more customizable
+- add more help in each type

 ## Features